 - Each client is given a home directory with one (1) Gigabyte of space.
 Please delete unneeded files in order to conserve space.
-Submit a request to requests for additional space and will be handled on a case-by-case basis.
+Submit a request to request additional space and will be handled on a case-by-case basis.

-Note: IACS DSS cannot setup an Outlook account or give an employee access to IACS computing resources until a person receives an RCS ID.
+Note: MCS cannot setup an Outlook account or give an employee access to MCS computing resources until a person receives an RCS ID.
 Therefore, it is recommended that you request an RCS ID for the individual before his/her start date.
 These same procedures should be followed when hiring a temporary employee.

 Exiting Employee Procedures

 It is the responsibility of the exiting employee’s supervisor or director to request access to email (if needed) before the employee leaves.
 The supervisor or director will be required by Human Resources to designate a separation delegate as part of the submission of the final Employee Transaction Form (ETF).
-Once approval has been provided, IACS will work with the Exchange Administrator to provide access to the delegate as outlined in the campus separation guidelines.
+Once approval has been provided, MCS will work with the Exchange Administrator to provide access to the delegate as outlined in the campus separation guidelines.
 Per the guidelines data will be accessible for up to 30 days unless the data needs to be retained for regulatory reasons.
 Data will be provided on a DVD and/or network share at MCS discretion.

 IACS Hardware and Software Standards and Standard Image

-In order for IACS DSS to provide consistent service levels, the following are requirements for a standardized environment.
+In order for MCS to provide consistent service levels, the following are requirements for a standardized environment.

 Desktop Hardware Standards: